 Use this button to engage the Air Conditioning.
-A light will illuminate when the Air Conditioning System is engaged.
+A lamp will illuminate when the Air Conditioning System is engaged.
+Once the air conditioning is engaged, use a combination of the mode control, fan speed control, and temperature control to achieve your desired interior temperature.